-Over the last few months I found myself getting into a bit of a rut.
-We’d had a house move forced on us and although the new place was lovely, I lost a lot of time and energy through house hunting, decluttering, packing, cleaning, unpacking, arranging, notifying and everything else that goes with it.
+We all get stuck in a rut at times and sometimes it can be difficult to know how to change your mood and get things moving again.
+This happened to me a while ago – we’d had a house move forced on us and although the new place was lovely, I lost a lot of time and energy through house hunting, decluttering, packing, cleaning, unpacking, arranging, notifying and everything else that goes with it.
 We moved away from friends and were feeling a bit lost.
-My kids both reach “big” birthdays this year – 18 and 21 – and I’ve been feeling somewhat redundant as a mum.
-This business has been chugging along nicely but the new business I started wasn’t doing as well as I wanted it to.
-I’d had to cancel an exciting event because of a lack of sales.
+My kids both reached “big” birthdays and I was feeling somewhat redundant as a mum.
+My business has been chugging along nicely but another business venture wasn’t doing as well as I wanted it to and I’d had to cancel an exciting event because of a lack of sales.
 Basically life was beginning to feel a bit …

 I was blown away by the response I got, especially when people went out of their way to offer me practical help.
 I’ve done loads of things over the last five weeks and while nothing significant has shifted in life yet, I’m starting to feel much happier, more optimistic, more enthusiastic and much more like there is something big and exciting and fulfilling and satisfying just round the corner!

 So why am I writing about it here?
 Well, I’m sure I’m not the only person to get stuck in a rut now and then – so I thought it was only fair to share just some of the tips and advice I’ve been given to help anyone else needing help with getting out of a rut.
 So here goes …

 Journalling is something I have done on and off all my life.
 As a teenager I kept a daily diary and in my twenties and thirties I wrote on the much missed Open Diary website.
 While my journalling has often focused on writing about physical stuff that happens (my book on ADHD was based on my diary entries), I’ve also used it to explore my emotions, dreams and challenges – and this is something I’ve been doing a lot more in the last few weeks, and it’s helped me immensely.